 Advantages of Crate Training a Puppy

 Crate training a puppy has many advantages.
 First it provides a quiet place for your pup to retreat to when they are scared, tired or over stimulated.
 It keeps your puppy safe and out of trouble when you can’t keep an eye on them.
 Also it teaches your pup that being in a confined place is ok.
 This will be a very important life lesson if you ever travel with your pup or if they need to spend time at the vet’s or a kennel.
-The most appreciated advantage to crate training is it tends to lead to quick house training.
-This is because dogs do not want to relieve themselves where they sleep, therefore they will do their best to hold it until they are out of their crate.

 Check out this video from the Humane Society of the United States video on why you should crate train your puppy.

 The first step in crate training a puppy is deciding which crate best fits your needs.

 As you are deciding which crate to purchase, think about the size your pup will be when they are full grown.

 - The general guideline is that crates should be at least 4 inches higher and longer then what your pup is expected to become.
 I would argue that it should be much larger than what you think your puppy will grow to.
 You want them to be able to move around in the crate once they are fully house trained.

 - Consider purchasing a Midwest Lifestages Crate with a divider panel so you can reduce the size of the crate while they are potty training.

 - If your pup is full grown measure their length from their nose to their tail and add 4 inches to get the minimum length of the crate you need then measure from the floor to the top of their head while they are sitting and add four inches to determine the minimum height needed.

 - It is better to get a crate that is too big then one that is too small.
 Our crate is much larger then our small pup but it gives her space to move around and stretch